-Note: Assignments also included in "Assignments" on NYU Brightspace
+Note: Assignments also included in "Assignments" on Brightspace NYU Classes

 - 1. IHI Open school learning modules (5) -- Total 25 points. - These modules are an important part of the course and will be assigned at the same time as the corresponding lecture.
-They should be completed online, evidenced by the printed certificate, and sent via the NYU Brightspace website or via email to hsj4@nyu.edu. - The 5 IHI Open School course modules should be completed by the end of the course, by May 9, 2022.
-Without an approved extension, the student will not be credited. - 2.
+They should be completed online, evidenced by the printed certificate, and sent via the NYU Brightspace website or via email to hsj4@nyu.edu. - The 5 IHI Open School course modules should be completed by the end of the semester, by May 8, 2023 at the latest. - 2.
 Written assignments (5) -- Total 50 points. - Assignments are to be handed in via the NYU Brightspace website, before midnight of due date. - 3.
 Final Team Presentation -- Total 20 points. - Students will work in teams to develop and present a specific improvement project, including the results of initial steps to test a change, data to support improvement, and planning to take a project to a new location (i.e., spreading improvement). - The final group presentation will be a culmination of all of the group assignments given during the course.
 Based on feedback the instructor provides to teams on each group assignment throughout the course, teams will be expected to make improvements for the final group presentation. - 4.
-Class Participation and attendance -- Total 5 points. - One point will be deducted for each unexcused absence. - Students who excel by actively participating during the classroom topic discussions will obtain points of extra credit at the end of the course.
+Class Participation and attendance -- Total 5 points. - One point will be deducted for each unexcused absence.
+Please be sure to be in touch with me if you are unable to be in class due to illness or other circumstance. - Students who excel by actively participating during the classroom topic discussions will obtain points of extra credit at the end of the course.